 - Routine visits for the management and treatment of chronic disease or ongoing health problems;

-- Patient Advocacy, which includes expedited referral and coordination of care with specialists and health care institutions, and ongoing assessment of satisfaction with that care.
+- Patient advocacy, which includes expedited referral and coordination of care with specialists and health care institutions, and ongoing assessment of satisfaction with that care;

 The Commonwealth of Massachusetts also requires that all students carry health insurance that covers hospitalization, surgical expenses, emergency care, and specialty care while enrolled as a student in Massachusetts.
 You will be receiving more information about Student Health Insurance options from the business office in July.

-Health and Counseling Services Staff
+The Health & Counseling Center Staff